HL7/fhir-shorthand/input/pagecontent/reference.md

 In this pattern, `<array>` is a path to the element that is to be sliced and to which the slicing rules defined in step (1) will applied.
 The names (`name`, `name1`, etc.) are created by the rule author to describe the slice in the context of the profile.
 These names are used to refer to the slice in later rules.
 By convention, the slice names SHOULD be [lower camelCase](https://wiki.c2.com/?CamelCase).

-Each slice will match or constrain the data type of the array it slices.
+Each slice will match or constrain the datatype of the array it slices.
 In particular:

-* If an array is a one of the FHIR data types, each slice will be the same data type or a profile of it.
-For example, if Observation.identifier is sliced, each slice will have type Identifier or be constrained to a profile of the Identifier data type.
+* If an array is a one of the FHIR datatypes, each slice will be the same datatype or a profile of it.
+For example, if Observation.identifier is sliced, each slice will have type Identifier or be constrained to a profile of the Identifier datatype.
 * If the sliced array is a backbone element, each slice "inherits" the sub-elements of the backbone.
 For example, the slices of Observation.component possess all the elements of Observation.component (code, value[x], dataAbsentReason, etc.).
 Constraints can be applied to the slices.
 * If the array to be sliced is a Reference, then each slice MUST be a reference to one or more of the allowed Reference types.
 For example, if the element to be sliced is Reference(Observation or Condition), then each slice must either be Reference(Observation or Condition), Reference(Observation), Reference(Condition), or a profiled version of those resources.